drbh/power-message/README.md

 # Power Message

+## What the `!#*?` is this?
+Power Message is a simple two part program that allows you to safely control your iMessage account with a REST API.
+This program assumes you have a Message enabled Apple device and a phone number you'd like to text (that is not the phone number connected to the iMessage account)

+The project goal is to break the blue text free!
+Apple does not provide any API for thier messaging service, and is not likely to happen soon (if ever).

+So we propose a simple, owner controller, safe and easy way for a user to extend the capabilies of thier Apple computer and access their messages from anywhere in the work!

+It is important to note that we are not reverse engineering the iMessage API, we essentially provide Mac owners a convinent and secure way to remotely access thier computer and programmatically interact with iMessage.

+## Sounds cool, 😎 what can it do?

+This beta supports a hanful of functionality:
+1) Create/Read/Update/Delete user managment
+2) JWT powered access control
+3) Python client that can programatically access the API
+4) realtime websocket message relaying from Apple device to secure server
+5) ** Statistical analysis of emojis, and average response times
+6) ** Websocket connection to subscriber to incomming message in realtime

+** means the core functionality is implemented but not documented.

 ## 🚴‍♀️ Get Going

 First we start our server.
 This server will control our iMessage client, it allows us to send and recieve iMessages via a simple REST api.